-If we fail to maintain, protect or enforce our intellectual property rights, the value of our brand and other intangible assets may be diminished, and our business, results of operations, financial condition and prospects could be negatively impacted.
+If we fail to maintain, protect, or enforce our intellectual property rights, the value of our brand and other intangible assets may be diminished, and our business, results of operations, financial condition and prospects could be negatively impacted.

 The success of our business is dependent in part on protecting our intellectual property rights and proprietary information and data.
 We rely on a combination of copyright protection, patents, trademarks, service marks, trade secret protection and contractual restrictions to establish and protect our intellectual property rights.
 However, there are steps that we have not yet taken to protect our intellectual property on a global basis, including continuing to expand the scope of goods and services that are protected under our currently registered trademarks as our offerings expand.
 Additionally, while we have registered trademarks in principal countries throughout the world, there are additional countries for which trademark protection could be expanded.
 Relatedly, there are secondary marks and logos for which trademark protection could be protected as well.
 Although our content is such that it does not in all cases lend itself to warranting copyright registrations, copyright registrations could be sought for content that is likely to be infringed.
-Additionally, the steps that we have taken to protect our intellectual property may not be sufficient or effective to prevent third parties from infringing, misappropriating, or otherwise violating our intellectual property or to prevent unauthorized disclosure or use of our trade secrets or other confidential information, and we regularly become aware of infringements of our intellectual property rights.
+Additionally, the steps that we have taken to protect our intellectual property rights.
+While we do engage brand protection and trademark vigilance watch services, intellectual property rights.
 While we do engage brand protection and trademark vigilance watch services, intellectual property infringement continues to arise.
-For example, we become aware of infringing merchandise and apparel sold across various online international marketplace platforms.
-While we do submit take down requests, new infringing materials continue to be listed on such platforms.
-Similarly, we often become aware of infringing trademark filings that we monitor.
-We may not detect unauthorized use, disclosure, infringement, misappropriation or other violation of our confidential infor
+For example, we become aware of infringing trademark filings that we monitor.
+We may not detect unauthorized use, disclosure, infringement, misappropriation or other violation of our confidential information or intellectual property rights, and if detected, we may be required to engage in expensive and time-consuming litigation to enforce or maintain our rights.

-While we take precautions designed to protect our intellectual property, our competitors or other unauthorized third parties may still copy and use our proprietary brand, content and information.
+While we take precautions designed to protect our intellectual property, our competitors or other unauthorized third parties may still copy and use our proprietary brand, content, and information.
 Effective protection of intellectual property rights is expensive and difficult to maintain, both in terms of application and registration costs, as well as with respect to defending and enforcing these rights.
 We may fail to maintain or be unable to obtain adequate protections for certain of our intellectual property rights in certain foreign jurisdictions either because effective intellectual property protection may not be available in each jurisdiction in which our offerings are available or because our intellectual property rights may not receive the same degree of protection in foreign jurisdictions as they would in the United States given the differences in intellectual property laws.